cthoyt/cthoyt.github.io/_posts/2025-12-09-biohackathon-de-2025.md

 (Heinrich-Heine-Universität Düsseldorf) joined on the first day to share his perspective from DataPLANT (the NFDI consortium for plants) as a training materials creator.
-Finally, Helena Schnitzer (FZJ) participated in some Bioschemas discussions through the week.
+Finally, Helena Schnitzer (FZJ) participated in some Schema.org discussions through the week.

 ## Goals